RunStack-AI/openrouter_provider_validator/README.md

 # OpenRouter Provider Validator

-A tool for systematically testing and evaluating various OpenRouter.ai providers using predefined prompts with a focus on tool use capabilities.
+A tool for systematically testing and evaluating various OpenRouter.ai providers using predefined prompt sequences with a focus on tool use capabilities.

 ## Overview

 This project helps you assess the reliability and performance of different OpenRouter.ai providers by testing their ability to interact with a toy filesystem through tools.
-The tests are automated and results are stored for analysis and reporting.
+The tests use sequences of related prompts to evaluate the model's ability to maintain context and perform multi-step operations.

 ## Features

-- Configure and test multiple OpenRouter providers
+- Test models with sequences of related prompts
-- Create and manage test prompts focused on tool use capabilities
+- Evaluate multi-step task completion capability
-- Execute tests against a toy filesystem to evaluate performance
+- Automatically set up toy filesystem for testing
-- Analyze response data and errors
+- Track success rates and tool usage metrics
-- Generate detailed performance reports
+- Generate comparative reports across models
-- Track token usage and provider-specific metrics
+- Save detailed test results for analysis

 ## Architecture